jonmikeli/azureiotdevicesimulator5-dps/docs/Help.md

 #### measureddata.json

-We consider each item (device or module) can send many "measured data" in a single message.
+We consider that each item (device or module) can send many "measured data" in a single message.
 This responds to data flow optimization scenarios and explains the chosen message schema.

 ```json